What are admin, config, and local ? in Mongo db Compass !

 - Purpose: The admin database is used for administrative tasks and configuration.
 It serves as the central database for managing the MongoDB instance.

-- It contains system collections for user authentication and role-based access control.
+- Key Features:- It contains system collections for user authentication and role-based access control.

 - Admin users created here can have privileges across all databases in the MongoDB instance.